-“Physical activity, whether it is a strenuous run or a light session of chair yoga, requires brain activity that establishes a mind-body connection,” said Victor Chang, M.D., market medical director at UnitedHealthcare Medicare & Retirement, who worked for many years in the specialty area of physical medicine and rehabilitation.
+“Physical activity, whether it is a strenuous run or a light session of chair yoga, requires brain activity that establishes a mind-body connection,” said Victor Chang, M.D., chief medical officer at UnitedHealthcare Medicare & Retirement, North Carolina, who specializes in the field of physical medicine and rehabilitation.
 “Exercise of any kind can also help restore the balance of certain chemicals in the brain that may boost a feeling of wellness and improve memory and motor function.”

-Studies have shown that people who are physically active have a lower risk of experiencing declining mental function and developing Alzheimer’s disease.
+- A lower risk of experiencing declining mental function and developing Alzheimer’s disease

 Want to boost your memory and mental health even more?
 Tap into the power of nature.
 Taking your workout outside – or simply strolling through a park – may further boost your brainpower.
 A study found that spending 120 minutes outdoors a week may benefit your overall health.

-“Getting out of our homes for some fresh air and activity promotes a sense of well-being,” said Dr. Chang.
+“Getting out of our homes for some fresh air and activity promotes a sense of well-being,” Dr. Chang said.
 “Moving our bodies increases our heart rate, which enhances circulation within the brain and helps to improve mood and cognition.”

-Renew Active provides standard access to participating national and local fitness locations to help you keep moving, once pandemic restrictions are eased.
+Renew Active provides standard access to participating national and local fitness locations to help you keep moving.
 The program also features many engaging online brain games to help keep your brain active.

 No matter your current health or fitness level, it’s important to simply keep moving.
 Any physical activity, no matter how small, is better for your mental health than none at all.